 When my daughter was 18 months old & began to show interest in using the potty, I knew that she was ahead of the curve and I was thrilled at the idea of ditching diapers early!
 But potty training a child was one thing I’d never done before.
 So, like any good first-time mom, I went online and researched until 2am.

-So I asked, “What did you do for car rides?”
+So I asked, “What did you do about car rides while you were potty training?”

 She answered, “The 3-Day Method is all or nothing.
 You leave the diaper off no matter what.
 Probably best to stay home.”